+- B Display laptop battery information if it is available

+- C Start Sony EVI-D30 camera if not connected or show the camera control menu

+- c Clear text window

 - D Change report levels

 - E Display the sensors window

 - F Start emulated robot or show the emulated robot control menu

-- G Connect to the GPS unit
+- ${\tt G}$ $\;$ Connect to the GPS unit

 - h Toggle the showing of the help window

 - I Connect to IPT

 - K Connect to the KVH C100 compass

 - L Start SICK laser scanner or show the laser control menu

 - M Start Newton Cognachrome Vision System or show the Cognachrome control menu

 - p Pause the text on the screen

 - Q Disconnect all hardware and exit, or close the message window if it is open

-- R Show the remote control; used to connect to robots or control them
+- R $\;$ Show the remote control; used to connect to robots or control them

 - r Refresh screen

-- T Start terminal if it is not connected or show the terminal window
+- T $\;$ Start terminal if it is not connected or show the terminal window

 - V Start video or show video control window

 - W Show the robot configuration

 - X Create xwindow or show xwindow

-- Y Connect to a Crossbow DMU VGX gyroscope
+- Y $\,$ Connect to a Crossbow DMU VGX gyroscope $\,$

 - Help Window: This window gives a listing of the keyboard commands accepted by the main window.
 This window will pop-up or pop-down by pressing "h" key.

 - Message Window: This window is a multi-purpose window which pops up at the center of the main window, displaying "HServer Georgia Institute of Technology ...", initially.
 It displays prompts for input and also hardware control menus for individual hardware.
 This window can be moved by using the arrow keys or the numeric keypad (with numlock on).

 - Terminal Window: This window, which pops up by pressing "T" key, is for direct connection to a serial device.
 It takes input from the keyboard and outputs it to the serial port and writes data received from the serial port to the window.
 Terminal window commands are initiated with the escape key.
-If you wish to send an escape character11 (0x1B) over the serial line press the escape key twice.
+If you wish to send an escape character10 (0x1B) over the serial line press the escape key twice.
 The followings are key commands that supported by the window:

 - d Disconnect terminal and close window

 - e Erase terminal window

 - h Toggle hex mode all data from the serial port is printed out in hexadecimal

 - C Toggle cognachrome mode only outputs data received on the current watched stream

 - c Change cog stream

 - p Send "q" as saphira packet quits saphira mode on cognachrome

 - r Refresh screen

 - 1 Toggles log mode Terminal output is logged to hserver.log file

 - x Hide the terminal window

 - Remote Control Window: This window provides capability of driving the robot or moving the camera manually.
 Please note that when this window is up, the commands from HClient (MissionLab robot executable) do not get received.
 Thus, make sure to pop down this window when you are running a mission created from CfgEdit.
 This window will pop up by pressing "F" key from the main window.
 The followings are the key commands you can use to control the robot and/or camera:

 - i Move the robot forward

 - j Move the robot to the left

 - 1 Move the robot to the right

 - k Move the robot backward

 - n Lift the left arm of the robot (Urban Robot)

 - m Lift the right arm of the robot (Urban Robot)

 - p Increase the speed of the robot

 - ; Decrease the speed of the robot

 - <space> Stop the robot movement

 - u Stop the linear motion of the robot, but continue on the angular motion

 - o Stop the angular motion of the robot, but continue on the linear motion

-- , Stop the movement of the robot arm (Urban Robot)

-- w Tilt the camera upward

-- a Pan the camera to the left

-- d Pan the camera to the right

-- s Tile the camera downward

-- O Set the camera angle to be its center position

-- q Zoom in the camera view

-- z Zoom out the camera view

-- e Increase the speed of the camera movement

-- c Decrease the speed of the camera movement

-11Note that because HServer uses neurses there is an unavoidable delay associated with the escape character.
+$^{^{10}}$ Note that because HServer uses neurses there is an unavoidable delay associated with the escape character.